The Local Government Institute of Wisconsin is excited to announce the first two Future Regions - Chippewa Valley and Racine County.

 We know that many Wisconsin communities are facing big issues and dwindling capacity to deal with them.
 We have created this program to explore whether collaboration and engagement can help communities build capacity to achieve their goals.

 How Can We Become A Future Region?

-We will be selecting three Future Regions per year for the next three years.
+We will be selecting more Future Regions over the next three years.
+In particular, we are looking for a primarily rural region for 2018.
+If you think your community might be interested, please contact Gary Becker at email@example.com.
 A Future Region may be a small City or Village and their surrounding townships, several nearby municipalities and their County, or multiple counties and their key municipalities and townships.
 The possible configurations that could comprise a Future Region are endless.
 The key thing is the desire to start talking together about an important issue facing the region – however you define it.